bft-smart/fabric-orderingservice/README.md

 ```
 Notice we are not generating the genesis block for the system channel because the images already come with one generated.
 The name of the system channel is "bftchannel".

+##### 6. Create and join a new channel.

-6) Send the transactions to the orderng service by contacting the frontend:
+Send the transactions to the orderng service by contacting the frontend:

 ```
 peer channel create -o bft.frontend.1000:7050 -c channel47 -f channel.tx
 peer channel update -o bft.frontend.1000:7050 -c channel47 -f anchor.tx
 ```
-Bear in mind that you should only supply an entrypoint for frontends, not ordering nodes.
+Bear in mind that you should *only supply an entrypoint for frontends, not ordering nodes*.
 Ordering nodes only receive transactions from the frontends and send the assembled blocks back to them.

 You should now have a file named "channel47.block" in your current directory of the container.
 You can use it to make the peer join the channel as follows: